 Most electricity suppliers will require you to fit a smart meter to your property before you can switch to one of their EV tariffs.
 They will generally do this for free.
 However, if you can't do this yet (generally because of lack of mobile phone coverage these meters need) it’s also worth looking into having an Economy 7 or Economy 10 meter fitted to your property.
-This is what will allow you to take advantage of cheaper rates at off-peak times.
-The majority of energy suppliers offer this feature, and it’s certainly worth doing if you plan to plug your car in overnight.
+This will allow you to take advantage of cheaper rates at off-peak times on several tariffs.

 How much does an electric car increase your electricity bill?

-If you are charging an EV at home, it is recommended to install a home EV charger.
+If you are charging an EV at home, you're recommended to install a home charger.
 You can get government grants for this, and some utility companies will install one for you for free or at a discounted cost.
 After the government discount, a home charger will set you back a few hundred pounds.

 There are other cost savings to be made - for example, electric cars are exempt from the London Ultra Low Emission Zone, meaning that if you live in London, you won’t have to pay the congestion levy.
 Other cities are following suit, with charges and even bans on certain cars entering.